jakevm21/Checkers/README.md

 # About

 This program provides a gui with which you can play checkers against the computer or another player.
+I used Python's Turtle library to draw the gui.
+I did my best to follow SOLID design principles when implementing the game.

 Learn more about the game here: https://en.wikipedia.org/wiki/Checkers.

 # Getting Started